todogroup/ospology/ospo-book/content/en/06-chapter.md

   - Embed sustainability considerations into annual reports and accountability frameworks to underscore its significance.
   - Champion sustainability as a critical agenda item for government officials and agencies.

-- Overcoming Resistance to Change:
+- Overcoming resistance to change:
   - Set clear sustainability benchmarks for agencies to encourage the adoption of green practices by simplifying the transition.
 - Advocate for a reevaluation of the current demand for computing power to identify areas where reductions are feasible and beneficial.
   - Implement dashboarding and raise awareness at all organizational levels to foster a culture of sustainability.